Hugius/FabiEngine3D/doc/markdown/MODEL.md

 - **Size**: the XYZ size multiplier of the mesh
   - Type: `decimal3`
   - Constraints: at least `0.0`
-- **Min Clip Position**: the minimum position from which fragments are visible
+- **Min Clip Position**: the minimum position from which the mesh is visible
   - Type: `decimal3`
   - Constraints: none
-- **Max Clip Position**: the maximum position to which fragments are visible
+- **Max Clip Position**: the maximum position to which the mesh is visible
   - Type: `decimal3`
   - Constraints: none
 - **LOD Distance**: the minimum distance by which the LOD model will appear/disappear